Directed by Peter Weir

 In protecting Samuel and his family from harm, Book has to go undercover and blend in with their Amish community.
 Their neighbors are initially reluctant to accept him into the community, but Book’s relationship with them grows as he works alongside them, and they especially respect him for his carpentry skills (a small nod to Ford being a carpenter before becoming an actor).
 In this shot, he and the Amish men are getting ready to build a new barn.
 Book certainly looks the part and has been able to adjust to his new surroundings, but it’s apparent he’s still not quite in his element.

-Before I go into my pick for best shot, I just want to include a few more honorable mentions, specifically from the film’s barn raising scene.
+Before I go into my pick for the best shot, I just want to include a few more honorable mentions, specifically from the film’s barn-raising scene.
 The cinematography in this whole sequence is breathtaking.

 Out of all the shots from the barn-raising scene, this one stunned me the most.
 It’s a beautiful snapshot of the Amish lifestyle, showing everyone in the community working together to create something of purpose for one of their newlywed couples.
 The scenes in the Amish countryside are set with a gorgeous backdrop of a clear sky, something that Book doesn’t see often living in Philadelphia, where the streets are dirtier and more dangerous.
 Though the Amish live in rural conditions, their setting has cleanliness to it that’s missing from Book’s life as a police detective, where it’s revealed he’s working among corrupt cops.
 The Amish don’t have hidden agendas like the people Book often comes across; their intentions are clear and out in the open.